JurijJusel/waze_fuel_price_scraper/README.md

 ## General Information

 This project uses [PostgreSQL](https://www.postgresql.org/), so, in order to make it working, install in your local machine or use Docker.
+Create a database named 'Fuel'.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->